FatemaElzhraa123/Manufacturing-Line-Productivity-Power-BI-Project/README.md

 The goal of this project is to provide actionable insights into production efficiency, machine performance, and stoppage analysis using real-world manufacturing data.

 📁 Contents

 Dataset (.xlsx): Contains raw data on production batches, line productivity, stoppages, and more.

 Power BI Report (.pbix): A fully interactive dashboard with charts, KPIs, slicers, and visual tools to explore key performance metrics.

+Final Presentation (.pdf): A slide deck summarizing the objectives, methodology, key insights, and conclusions of the project.

+Documentation (.pdf): Detailed technical report outlining the data preparation, modeling techniques, DAX formulas, and dashboard design rationale.

 📌 Key Insights